Xunius/Random-Fortran-scripts/README.md

 convolve `slab` with kernel `kernel`.
 Missing values in `slab` are denoted by 1s in `slabmask`, where 0s denote valid points.
 On the contrary, 1s in `kernelflag` denote valid points in the kernel and 0s otherwise.
 This is to facilitate valid data count (e.g. a Gaussian kernel has near-zero values around the kernel edges where ambiguity may exist whether they should be treated as 0s). `max_missing` specifies the maximum tolerable ratio of missing values for each integration: E.g. `max_missing = 0.5`, then among the valid kernel points (`kernelflag==1`), at least 50 % of values in `data` has to be valid, otherwise the integration in is assigned a value 0 to `reslab`, and correspondingly `resmask` is assigned a value 1 to denote insufficient data.
 No filling or wrapping is done at the edges, the kernel is cropped when it extends outside `data`.

-This is to complement similar functions in `scipy.ndimage.convolve()`, which assigns a `nan` for all cells when any missing overlaps with the kernel (even when overlaps with 0s in kernel).
+This is to complement similar function in `scipy.ndimage.convolve()`, which assigns a `nan` for all cells when any missing overlaps with the kernel (even when overlaps with 0s in kernel).
 The `astropy.convolution.convolve()` interpolates missings in the data slab, but doesn't allow control over the level of missing tolerance.

 - `runmean2d(slab,slabmask,kernel,kernelflag,max_missing,resslab,resmask,hs,ws)`: